gherking/gherking/README.md

   -c, --config       The path of the configuration file which contains the
                      precompilers and their configurations.
                                         [string] [default: "./.gherking.json"]
-  -s, --source       The pattern or path of feature files which needs to be
+  -s, --source       The pattern or path of feature files that need to be
                      precompiled.                                       [string]
   -b, --base         The base directory of feature files.               [string] -d, --destination  The destination directory of precompiled feature files.